 Issuers for whom Luxembourg is the home member state must make public their annual financial reports, at the latest, four months after the end of each financial year and must ensure that they remain publicly available for five years.
+The Draft Bill will extend this period to 10 years.
 These annual financial reports must comprise the audited financial statements; the management report and management statements that the financial statements are prepared in accordance with the applicable set of accounting standards; a true and fair view of the assets, liabilities, financial position and profit or loss of the issuer; and a description of the principal risks and uncertainties that they face.